mcwindy/NJUPT_AutoHealthCheckIn/README.md

 # NJUPT_AutoHealthCheckIn
 This repository is intended to make the procedure of daily health check in much more convenience.

+**You should fill in the questionnaire truthfully according to your real situation.**

 The defaults options are as followed.

 3上学地点：仙林